Use this keto diet calculator to quickly discover exactly how many grams of carbs, protein and fat you should be eating each day.

 - Generally meals that contain a lot of fat make you feel more satisfied with less chance of over eating.

 If weight loss is your main goal then its important to be realistic.
 Huge amounts of fat are going to prevent weight loss.
 Eat the amount suggested by the calculator and try not to go too far over.

-I recommend that you weigh and list everything you eat for the first few weeks, so that you can accurately track your fat, protien and carb intake.
+We recommend that you weigh and list everything you eat for the first few weeks.

 Once you’re more familiar with this way of eating you’ll be able to estimate, but don’t guess in the beginning.
-It can be a pain, but it’s just to get you going.
+Weighing food takes a little time, but it’ll keep you on track.

 By not tracking you will run the risk of accidently going over one or more of your macros and not achieving ketosis.

 Some people enjoy staying in ketosis for months or even years while others prefer to reach their weight or health goals and then swap out to a low carb diet.

 Others find that they do well by cycling in and out of ketosis on a regular basis.